Valuation Menu

 In 2026, while Toronto and Vancouver are undergoing a "reset" characterized by flat or declining prices and high speculation risk, Calgary's market is defined by fundamental stability.

-• Carbon Pricing Certainty: The finalization of the carbon pricing equivalency agreement ($130/tonne) provides a "known variable" for discounted cash flow (DCF) models.
-This removes the regulatory uncertainty that previously led to higher discount rates for Alberta-based energy firms.
+Carbon Pricing Certainty: The finalization of the carbon pricing equivalency agreement ($130/tonne) provides a "known variable" for DCF models.
+This removes the regulatory fog that previously led to higher discount rates for Alberta-based energy firms.

-• Clean-Tech Integration: Valuations for Calgary firms now frequently include "intangible energy assets" — proprietary CCUS (Carbon Capture, Utilization, and Storage) technologies and methane reduction patents.
-These companies are increasingly valued more like technology firms than traditional service operators.
+Clean-Tech Integration: Valuations for Calgary firms now frequently include intangible energy assets proprietary CCUS (Carbon Capture, Utilization, and Storage) tech and methane reduction patents.
+These companies are being valued more like tech firms than traditional service rigs.

 3. Tech Growth vs. Cost of Talent

-• Valuation Impact: This translates into stronger EBITDA margins for Calgary-based startups compared to coastal counterparts.
-Lower turnover risk justifies a higher earnings multiple in valuation models.
+Valuation Impact: This leads to higher EBITDA margins for Calgary-based startups compared to their coastal counterparts.
+Turnover risk is lower, which justifies a higher multiple on earnings.

 5. Strategic Logistics: The Prairie Economic Gateway